 5 hours, e.g. 1-6 p.m.

-Everyone should be well into their workflow by now.
-Walk the room every hour or so and check in with anyone looking lost.
+- Everyone should be feeling good about their progress.
+Walk the room every hour or so and check in with anyone looking lost or frustrated.

 Back up your games!
 This is prime data-corruption time, so pass around the USB stick.